 - SAT or ACT scores (official score reports not needed; see application form).

-- A sample of the applicant's scientific writing.
+- A sample of the applicant's scientific writing (at least five pages).

 Submitting Your Application